Jalisco New Generation Cartel

+CJNG is considered by the Mexican government to be one of the most dangerous criminal organizations in Mexico and the most powerful drug cartel in Mexico.
+It is also considered the cartel with the most paramilitary firepower.
+CJNG is heavily militarized and more violent than other criminal organizations.
+It has a special operations group for specific types of warfare.
+Its hitman training program is strict and professional.
+The cartel is best known for its fights against the Zetas and Templarios, it has fought La Resistencia for control of Aguililla, Michoacán and its surrounding territories.
-Combatting CJNG is proving difficult because of police corruption.
-The retention and hiring of new police officers is poor, and many of Mexico's smaller communities prefer to police their communities themselves.
-Vigilantism is one way in which these communities are resisting the control of cartels and the government.
-Although the government has asked these groups to lay down their arms, the vigilantes continue with some success.

-In March 2019, Texas Republican congressman Chip Roy introduced a bill that would list the Jalisco New Generation Cartel, the Gulf Cartel and the Cártel del Noreste faction of Los Zetas as foreign terrorist organizations.
-Former United States President Donald Trump had also expressed interest in designating cartels as terrorist organizations.
-However, he halted plans to do so at the request of Mexican President Andrés Manuel López Obrador.
-From 2018 to 2020, the CJNG engaged in 298 reported acts of gang-related violence; more than any other cartel during the period.
-By 2020, U.S. counter-drug officials considered CJNG its "biggest criminal drug threat" and Mexico's former security commissioner called the group "the most urgent threat to Mexico's national security", "the most technologically advanced, sophisticated, heavily-armed, dangerous, and feared criminal organization in the world", and "Mexico's most dangerous criminal organization."
+Combatting CJNG is difficult because of police corruption.
+The retention and hiring of new police officers is poor, and many of Mexico's smaller communities prefer to police themselves.
+Vigilantism is one way in which communities resist the control of cartels and the government.
+Though the government has asked these groups to lay down arms, the vigilantes continue with some success.
+In 2019, U.S. congressman Chip Roy introduced a bill that would list the cartel and others as foreign terrorist organizations.
+U.S. president Donald Trump expressed interest in designating cartels as terrorists.
+However, he halted plans at the request of Mexican president Andrés Manuel López Obrador.
+From 2018 to 2020, the CJNG engaged in 298 reported acts of gang-related violence; more than any other cartel.
+By 2020, US officials considered CJNG its "biggest criminal drug threat" and Mexico's former security commissioner called it "the most urgent threat to Mexico's national security".

+The group was designated as a terrorist organization by the United States Department of State during Trump's second term in February 2025.